Computer stops at verifying DMI pool data

 Corrupt boot files on the computer

 If the computer has no bootable files on the drive it is attempting to boot from the computer may halt at "verifying dmi pool data..."
 To resolve this issue follow the steps below.

 - Boot from a bootable floppy diskette.
 Ensure that this diskette was made on the same Microsoft Windows operating system that is installed on your computer.

 - Once at the A:\> prompt type "sys c:" and press enter.
-This should report the message "File system transferred."
+Once completed you should get a "File system transferred" message.
 Once transferred remove the diskette and reboot the computer.

-If the computer continues to not boot re-create the master boot record by booting from the bootable floppy diskette again.
+If the computer continues to not boot, re-create the master boot record by booting from the bootable floppy diskette again.
 Once at the A:\> prompt type "fdisk /mbr" and press enter.
-This should return you to the prompt without giving you any message.
+If the command runs successfully, you should get a new prompt with no error.
 Once at the prompt remove the diskette and reboot the computer.

 Note: The above information only applies to Microsoft Windows users.
-If you are running a Linux or Unix variant or other operating system such as OS/2 and the computer is freezing at this DMI message ensure that Linux or Unix has been properly installed first or your boot manager is not corrupt.
+If you have Linux, OS/2, or other operating system make sure the operating system has been properly installed and your boot manager is not corrupt.

 Settings for hard drive are not correct

-The computer freezing at "Verifying dmi pool data..." may be caused when the hard drive settings within CMOS are not set properly.
+If the computer freezes at "Verifying dmi pool data..." there may be an issue with the hard drive settings within CMOS.
 Enter CMOS setup and verify that the hard drive settings are set properly and that it is set to Auto Detect.